 Our place in the health system

 Pharmac’s role within the New Zealand health system is to make decisions on which medicines and related products are funded for the best health outcomes from within the available funding.
-We also taking over funding decisions for hospital medical devices.
+We also contract for hospital medical devices.

-Pharmac is working with the Ministry of Health, Health NZ, and Te Mana Hauora Māori to support the transformation of the health system.
+Pharmac is working with the Ministry of Health, Te Whatu Ora – Health New Zealand, and Te Mana Hauora Māori to support the transformation of the health system.

 The information on this page describes how we fit in the health system before the recent Pae Ora (Healthy Futures) Act 2022.

 Our relationships and accountabilities